Jaguar S-Type (1963): Bodyshell

 Starting with the Mark 2's unitary bodyshell, Jaguar's engineers had to alter it to accommodate the independent rear suspension's extra bulk and weight and to extend the rear bodywork.
 Structural changes at the front were minimal and no changes at all were made to the inner scuttle, windscreen or dashboard structure.

-Among the significant structural differences between the Mark 2 and S-Type are: the re-profiled roof line resulted in the B-pillar being approximately 1 in lower and the rear window aperture being larger and more upright; the Mark 2's underbody reinforcing rails were extended to the rear of the car and enclosed, sweeping up and over the space for the rear suspension assembly; the boot floor was double-skinned and ribbed for additional strength; the spare wheel well was relocated centrally in the boot floor (it was on the right in the Mark 2); the lid of the new longer boot was secured by two catches rather than the single catch of the Mark 2; the 12-gallon (12 impgal) fuel tank was removed from under the boot floor and replaced by two 7-gallon (approx. 7 impgal) tanks, one inside each rear wing; new front wings were made to carry the frontal styling changes listed above; new attachment points were made for the new wings and bumpers; and new wheel arches were made to match the new front guards and rear structure.
+Among the significant structural differences between the Mark 2 and S-Type are: the re-profiled roof line resulted in the B-pillar being approximately 1 in lower and the rear window aperture being larger and more upright; the Mark 2's underbody reinforcing rails were extended to the rear of the car and enclosed, sweeping up and over the space for the rear suspension assembly; the boot floor was double-skinned and ribbed for additional strength; the spare wheel well was relocated centrally in the boot floor (it was on the right in the Mark 2); the lid of the new longer boot was secured by two catches rather than the single catch of the Mark 2; the 12 impgal fuel tank was removed from under the boot floor and replaced by two 7 impgal tanks, one inside each rear wing; new front wings were made to carry the frontal styling changes listed above; new attachment points were made for the new wings and bumpers; and new wheel arches were made to match the new front guards and rear structure.